Jafar Salmasi: Early life

-Jafar Salmasi was born in Kadhimiya, Iraq but was originally from Salmas in northwestern Iran.
+Jafar Salmassi was born in Kadhimiya, Iraq but was originally from Salmas in northwestern Iran.
 Before he began his career as a weightlifter, he was a teacher at an Iranian school in Baghdad.
 An accomplished athlete, he taught himself gymnastics moves by reading illustrated books.

-He discovered weightlifting in his late 20s during a trip to Tehran, and later was asked by the Iranian government to compete in a national weightlifting tournament.
+He discovered weightlifting in his late 20s during a trip to Tehran and later was asked by the Iranian government to compete in a national weightlifting tournament.
 He won, and in 1948 went to London to compete for Iran's first Olympic team.

 International weightlifting career

 On 7 July 1948, he won the bronze medal in the 56 – 60 kg featherweight event.

 He was the Iranian champion in the featherweight weight class for five years, 1944 through 1948.

-Salmasi returned to Baghdad after the Olympics.
+Salmassi returned to Baghdad after the Olympics.
 Later, won the gold medal at the 1951 Asian Games in New Delhi.

 Later life

-Later, Salmasi trained Iraqi weightlifters and continued teaching Iranian students there.
-When Saddam Hussein took power, Salmasi left Iraq and moved to Iran with his family.
+Later, Salmassi trained Iraqi weightlifters and continued teaching Iranian students there.
+When Saddam Hussein took power, Salmassi left Iraq and moved to Iran with his family.

-He died in Tehran in January, 2000.
+He died in Tehran in January 2000.